 Specifically, Invisalign uses Smartforce® attachments, which are placed on specific teeth to make more complex and detailed movements.
 The attachments are small, tooth-colored squares that typically blend in, but can sometimes make your aligners more visible.
 They can only be placed by a dentist, so at-home aligner brands don’t offer them.

-At-home aligners and Invisalign also differ when it comes to how they’re manufactured.
-Invisalign’s aligners are only produced by Align Technology, their parent company which is the #1 clear aligner manufacturer in the country.
+At-home aligners and Invisalign also differ in how they’re manufactured.
+Invisalign’s aligners are only produced by Align Technology, their parent company and the #1 clear aligner manufacturer in the country.

 On the other hand, other home aligner brands on the market may work with a variety of manufacturers — some even produce their aligners in-house.
 They’re all made from transparent, BPA-free plastic, just like Invisalign.
-But, each brand’s aligners look and feel slightly different depending on their manufacturer and how they are cut (straight cut or scalloped to match the gumline).
+But, each brand’s aligners look and feel slightly different depending on their manufacturer and how they are cut.

 Is At-Home Treatment Safe?